devblaze/POGORaidsWebsite/README.md

 And don't forget to configure your .env file.

 ## Live Demo
-A live demo is set on my private server with limited access.\
+A live demo is set on my private server with limited access.
+(Note: demo might be some versions behind.)\
 You can find the [Live Demo here](http://blazehomeserver.ddns.net/).

 ## Contributing